resolang/reso/README.md

 - [The Real Estate Standards Organization](https://www.reso.org/), which is completely unrelated to this.
 - [18kimn/Reso](https://github.com/18kimn/reso), an unrelated project which turns R into an esoteric language.

----

-# TODOs:

-Publishing:
-- Project page
-- Documentation
-- Move to Reso project on GitHub, GitLab.
-(Not my personal!)

-Right now, Reso only runs on images (not on text or compiled-and-serialized-and-saved circuits) and outputs images.
-No other magic, but there's a lot of room for magic!

-- Output directly to gif support
-- Custom palettes defined by a .png
-- Bring ascii/char support up to that of `image`
-- New logo
-- Consistency with concepts:
-  - Region?
-Node?
-Element?
-  - Concept of wire "color" and resel "class" or "order"
-- Far later:
-  - See `todo redundant` when I'm better at Rust.
-How to restructure?
-    - e.g. instead of `wire_regions[wi]` maybe `dense[Class::Wire][wi]`?
-  - resolang.dev site
-  - IDE / tools?
-  - Debugger which shows ReselBoard, RegionMap, AdjacencyMap, ResoCircuit state
-- Optional: Serialize compiled ResoCircuit
-- Trailer
-  - Draw wires
-  - Custom palettes!
-Do a Warhol kind of thing
-  - Cool circuits
-  - Animated logo
-- Move CLI to cli.rs
-- bin.rs, lib.rs
-- Push `0.0.3` to crates.io